justinas2314/AutomatedDiscordRichPresence/README.md

 # Usage
 Compile main.rs and write custom commands inside `config.ini`.
 There is an example `config.ini` file included.
-Move the config forder to the target (where the .exe file is) directory.
+If you are going to run the .exe file move the config forder to the target (where the .exe file is) directory.
+If you are going to run via `cargo run --release` you don't need to move the file.
 The following arguments can be used:
  details
  state